 This invitation was so simple to set up and literally took about ten minutes total.
 I cut up some straws into small pieces and placed them in a tray.
 And after searching my craft supply stash, I found some wooden beads, pipe cleaners, and yarn which I also added to the tray.
 (I added a small piece of tape the one end of each piece of yarn to make lacing easier.)
 When selecting the materials, I focused on the colors orange, black and green for Halloween!

 I loved how this invitation was so much fun for both Lucy and Theo!
 Theo, my 2 year old, solely enjoyed stringing all the different materials onto pipe cleaners.
 He did this over and over and over!
 Lucy, my 5 year old, seemed to have an end goal in mind with this invitation~ making bracelets and necklaces.
 I even noticed her creating patterns with the colors!

-Be sure to check out all the other Halloween invitations shared this week from some of my favorite blogging friends.
+Be sure to check out all the other Halloween invitations shared from some of my favorite blogging friends.
 You’re sure to find some Halloween inspiration!

 Play Dough Skeletons by Fantastic Fun and Learning